I LOVE to throw stuff out.

 I think of the kid we support in Ethiopia through World Vision.
 His name is Degefa, and he's a teenager now.
 He probably doesn't have a need to purge the "extras" from his one-room hut or get rid of some extra toys from last Christmas.

 I think of Steve Sherwood, an ordained minister, who is homeless and walks around my town with all his worldly possessions in two shopping carts.
 I saw him yesterday and smiled when I saw he had a new puppy.
 Our newspaper did a feature on him this year when his old dog passed away.
 He's mentally stable, well-spoken, perfectly happy with his life, and tries to reach other people by sharing the gospel on his walkabouts.
 He probably doesn't need to throw out an unused treadmill.

 I think about the staggering number of times I complain about not having enough money to buy a camper so we can take the kids camping next summer.
 About occasionally giving Caleb a hard time that he didn't take me to France like he promised for my fortieth birthday.

 This time of year always reminds us that we have it way better than a lot of other people.

 So as I march my "Throw-vember" donations up to my local Goodwill store, I'm going to remember that I'm pretty fortunate to even need a "Throw-vember."

-You can download my band's current song Fairest Lord Jesus for FREE during the month of October, here.
+You can download my band's current song In the Garden for FREE during the month of November, here.